syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 *	Using `DataManager` nested property of Grid Control in View Page and code behind.
 *	Using `DataSource` Grid property in Code behind.

+N> To update the dataSource after Grid rendered, use `dataSource` method of Grid.
+Refer to this [link](https://help.syncfusion.com/aspnet/grid/how-to/set-dynamic-datasource-to-grid) for more information.

 In the following section, let us see on how to bind various datasources to Grid using `DataSource` and `DataManager` API.

 ## Binding with Datasource controls